Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

-The horizontal line in Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}a corresponds to the base state -- a simple resting sessile drop with homogeneous surfactant density.
+The horizontal line in Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}a corresponds to the base state -- a simple resting sessile drop with homogeneous surfactant concentration.
 It is the only shown state that already exists in the passive limit ($\beta\mu=0$).
-As $\beta\mu$ is increased, the simple drop becomes unstable in a double pitchfork bifurcation where two branches of unstable steady drop states with localized Turing-like surfactant patterns emerge subcritically (blue lines).
-The first patterned branch (once unstable) is then rendered linearly stable in a saddle-node bifurcation and is shortly after again destabilized at a drift-pitchfork bifurcation (filled triangle) \cite{GGGC1991pra,FaDT1991jpi}.
+As $\beta\mu$ is increased, the simple drop becomes unstable in a double pitchfork bifurcation where two branches of unstable steady drop states with localized Turing-like surfactant patterns emerge subcritically (\reviewchange{cyan} lines).
+The first patterned branch (once unstable) is then rendered linearly stable in a saddle-node bifurcation and shortly after is again destabilized at a drift-pitchfork bifurcation (filled triangle) \cite{GGGC1991pra,FaDT1991jpi}.
 There, a pair of branches of steadily traveling drops emerges (orange line) that connect the first patterned branch to the second one (doubly unstable).
-The corresponding drop velocities are given in Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}b.
-Note that the traveling drops are mostly stable states but become unstable in a saddle-node bifurcation shortly before they connect to the second patterned branch in a drift-pitchfork bifurcation, see Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}b.
+The corresponding drop velocities are given in \reviewchange{Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}c}.
+Note that the traveling drops are mostly stable states but become unstable in a saddle-node bifurcation shortly before they connect to the second patterned branch in \reviewchange{another} drift-pitchfork bifurcation, see Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}b.
 Beyond this bifurcation, the second patterned branch stabilizes in a saddle-node bifurcation, remains linearly stable for an extended $\beta\mu$-range, before it becomes unstable at a Hopf bifurcation, and is here not further discussed.
-There, a branch of time-periodic states emerges that correspond to standing wave-like oscillations.\footnote{Due to the relaxed numerical tolerance and mesh resolution necessary for the continuation of this branch, the end of this branch does not fully match the location of the Hopf point of the patterned steady branch.
-However, we have checked that the profiles and periods match at bifurcation and have therefore shifted the L$_2$-norm of the branch by $0.00165$ for presentational purposes.} The stable oscillatory state (H$_1$) is illustrated in Fig.~\ref{fig:bifdiag_solution_profiles}b.
+There, a branch of time-periodic states emerges that correspond to standing wave-like oscillations.\footnote{Due to the relaxed numerical tolerance and mesh resolution necessary for the continuation of this branch, \reviewchange{its end does not exactly match the location of the Hopf point of the branch of steady patterns.} However, we have checked that the profiles and periods match at the bifurcation and have therefore shifted the L$_2$-norm of the branch by $0.00165$ for presentational purposes.} The stable oscillatory state (H$_1$) is illustrated in Fig.~\ref{fig:bifdiag_solution_profiles}b.
 The oscillation in the surfactant pattern is relatively weak and the one of the drop shape is not visible on the scale of the figure, indicating a weak coupling between chemical reactions and bulk liquid.
 Remarkably, there exists a range of driving strengths where the simple drop branch, the second patterned branch and the branch of steadily traveling drops are simultaneously linearly stable.